seungwoo-stat/south-korea-election/README.md

 - Gyeonggi-do *Pocheon-gun* became *Pocheon-si* on 2003.
 - Jeju-do *Bukjeju-gun* got incorporated into *Jeju-si* on 2006.
 - Jeju-do *Namjeju-gun* got incorporated into *Seogwipo-si* on 2006.
+- Gyeonggi-do *Hwaseong-gun* became *Hwaseong-si* on 2001.03.21.
+- Gyeonggi-do *Gwangju-gun* became *Gwangju-si* on 2001.03.21.
+- Gyeonggi-do *Gimpo-gun* became *Gimpo-si* on 1998.04.01.
+- Gyeonggi-do *Anseong-gun* became *Anseong-si* on 1998.04.01.
+- Gyeongsangnam-do *Hoewon-gu, Masan-si* and *Happo-gu, Masan-si* disappeared from the 16th pe.
+- Jeollanam-do *Yeocheon-si* and *Yeocheon-gun* got incorporated into *Yeosu-si* on 1998.04.01.